adama11/OneTimeCopy/README.md

 OneTimeCopy does not store or transmit any one-time codes or any processed Messages.
 All processing is done locally on your device.

+Download the app now from the `dist` folder.

 ## Features
  - Push notifications
  - Copy code from notification